2025 National Conference & AGM

 About the Conference

-Following a review of member feedback of the 2024 National Forum, and in conjunction with feedback from the National Forum Working Group, in 2025 UniSport is transitioning to a National Conference.
+Following a review of member feedback of the 2024 National Forum, and in conjunction with feedback from the National Forum Working Group, in 2025 UniSport transitioned to a National Conference.

-The Conference will still have networking as a key event principle, but will have a streamlined program, targeted to those responsible for the physical, social and mental wellbeing of the university community.
+The Conference still had networking as a key event principle, but had a streamlined program, targeted to those responsible for the physical, social and mental wellbeing of the university community.

-The Conference traditionally attracts over 120 university sport leaders, keynote speakers, university sport administrators and managers as well as representatives from international university sport federations, national sporting organisations and key university stakeholders.
+The 2025 Conference attracted over 100 university sport leaders, keynote speakers, university sport administrators and managers as well as representatives from international university sport federations and key university stakeholders.

-Alongside the Conference, the annual UniSport Sport Awards will be presented in the evening on Tuesday 20 May, to celebrate the achievement of university student-athletes and sporting programs.
-This year’s presentations will be delivered in an informal networking style function.
+Alongside the Conference, the annual UniSport Sport Awards were presented in the evening on Tuesday 20 May, to celebrate the achievement of university student-athletes and sporting programs.
+This year’s presentations were delivered in an informal networking style function.
+Click here to view the award winners.

 2025 Featured Speakers